DMChernowitz/HaringEscherCPsat/README.md

 ### What this repo does

 This repo contains scripts to generate tesselated figures without repetition, and to plot them.
 I will call this the Tiling Problem.
 See an example below.
-In the example, faces were added later for clarity (and shits and giggles.)
+In this example, faces were added later to aid the interpretation (and for shits and giggles).

 ![An example of a solution to the tiling problem](./readme_imgs/KH_crop.png)